saucepan14/TPMSecuredArch/README.md

 You will need to do this twice, once for the root partition and once for the swap partition.

-Please note this will erase your data on that partition so be sure to copy and imporatant data somewhere.
+Please note this will erase your data on that partition so be sure to copy and important data somewhere.

-## Mounting the root partition and generating some of the imporant files
+## Mounting the root partition and generating some of the important files

 You will next need to decrpyt the now encrypted root partition so you can mount it and install Arch onto it.
-It will not be nesacarry to decrypt to swap partion right now, it will be done later on.
+It will not be necessary to decrypt to swap partition right now, it will be done later on.

-You can decrypt the partition with the follwing
+You can decrypt the partition with the following
 ```
 cryptsetup open --type luks /dev/[the name of you encrypted partion i.e. /dev/sda2, /dev/sdb3, /dev/nvme0n1p2, etc]
 ```